OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

 ### vertices

-The graph will have two types of vertices.
+The graph will have three types of vertices.
 The graph store program probably will not know this so it is enforced via software.
 The vertex type will impact how it is used in the graph.
-The two types are:
+The three types are:

-1) unit.
+1. unit.
 When edges are added using this vertex, the vertex can be the source and/or destination vertex.
 When both the source and destination vertex is of a fundamental unit (SI units and similar ones), then it is common for the link to go both ways (bidirectional) where the conversion in one direction must be the inverse of the conversion in the other direction.
 Obviously, only compatible units should be linked.
 In the example, the orange ovals are this type of unit, e.g., BTU can be converted to MJ and MJ can be converted to BTU.
 For certain units, esp. ones defined by the site, the link only goes one way.
 In the example, the blue dashed ovals are this type of unit.
 In the case of CO2, the arrow goes from CO2 to kg with the identity conversion (1, 0).
-This allows the quantity of CO2 to be converted to any of the mass units (lbs, Metric ton, etc.).
+This allows the quantity of CO2 to be converted to any of the mass units (lb, Metric ton, etc.).
 In the case of 100 W bulb for 10 hrs, the arrow goes from kWh to 100 W bulb for 10 hrs.
 The conversion happens to be the identity since 100 W x 10 hrs is 1 kWh.
-Another example would creating the custom unit for liter Gasoline ([see Example](#examples) #9) with links to BTU and Euro.
+Another example would be creating the custom unit for liter Gasoline ([see Example](#examples) #9) with links to BTU and Euro.

     Why do the units have these different types of arrows?
 If you are dealing with fundamental units that can be interchanged back and forth and the new unit makes sense then it is bidirectional.
 In the case of CO2, it is not a fundamental unit.
 If the arrow went both ways to include kg to CO2, then you could do Trash → kg → CO2 kg so trash would be shown as kg of CO2.
 This is not desirable so this direction of the arrow is not included.
 Now, why does the arrow go the other way?
-We want to allow the user to select any mass unit for CO2 so it could be kg, lbs, etc. The arrow in this direction permits these conversions.
+We want to allow the user to select any mass unit for CO2 so it could be kg, lb, etc. The arrow in this direction permits these conversions.
 In the case of 100 W bulb for 10 hrs, we want the user to be able to display in this unit so the arrow only goes into this unit.
 While it would not cause issues, having the arrow go in both directions would allow converting from 100 W bulb for 10 hrs to other energy units.
 In this case we really need to label this bulb and have the unit be 1 kWh (100 W x 10 hours).
 Then we could convert the kWh to other energy units but then you have bulb kWh, bulb BTU, etc. and users don't think of bulbs in this way.
 Thus, the arrow does not have 100 W bulb for 10 hrs as the source.

     How do units get the correct type of links?
 The majority will be provided by OED and be correct.
 Others, such as adding a new unit of money can follow the recommendations given.
 In other cases, the admin adding the unit needs to analyze the situation to get the correct type of link.
 A mistake should not lead to incorrect results but will allow for displaying of funny units.

-2) meter.
+2. meter.
 When edges are added using this vertex, the vertex must be the source and cannot be the destination.
 Thus, a meter vertex can be converted to another unit type but other unit types cannot be converted to a meter.
 These are expected to be used to represent a meter.
 By default, the suffix will be blank.
 The need for a meter type of vertex is discussed in [sample-conversions](#sample-conversions).
+3. suffix.
+Are units created by OED as part of analyzing suffix units (such as CO2) and described in [determining-conversions](#determining-conversions).

 ### edges

-Edges represents a conversion between the units of two vertices (it really is the reading value for the meter when the source is a meter).
+Edges represent a conversion between the units of two vertices (it really is the reading value for the meter when the source is a meter).
 The constraint on edges is given in the [vertices](#vertices) section.
 The graph is unweighted and the conversion factors are not stored in the graph.
 They are found from the path of the shortest path algorithm run on the graph as described the section on [determining-conversions](#determining-conversions).
 Note that it is possible to have multiple paths leading from one source to one destination.
 Fundamental units with bidirectional links should not be an issue since all their conversions should be consistent.
 For units with only incoming links this cannot happen.
 When there outgoing links that are not bidirectional, it could pose an issue.
 However, it is unclear that any such use will be useful in OED and seems to come from a misuse/problem.
 Thus, this issue is considered settled.
 The graph algorithm will provide the shortest one (or one of the shortest ones if multiple of the same length so in that last case of potentially inconsistent paths a consistent value will be displayed).
 This will be a little more efficient for OED to deal with the path but does not matter in principle since all paths have equivalent conversions.
 The trash example in [sample-conversions](#sample-conversions) shows one of these where you can get to Short ton through two paths with the same overall conversion.

 ### creating-graph